diedthreetimes/irvine_open_space_calendar_integration/README.md

 The entire point of this project is to simply mirror http://letsgooutside.org/activities/ onto Google Calendar.
-If you just want to add the calendar the mirror is live at #TODO: add link to public calendar :ODOT#
+If you just want to add the calendar the mirror is live at https://www.google.com/calendar/embed?src=bWNxbnVlN3A3MDl2c21vYm9sOWw2dnB2aHNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ

 If you want to run your own version (perhaps for your own local website) then read on.